FPC and CPP Recertification

 Designations of individuals that do not meet the recertification requirements or who fail to submit the applicable information and/or fee(s) will be revoked retroactive to December 31 of the last year of their recertification period.

 In the event a designee is selected for mandatory audit, they will be required to submit all supporting documentation for each class listed on the recertification log.

-All recertifying designees are required to pay a recertification fee of $50 in conjunction with the submission of their recertification log.
+All recertifying designees are required to pay a recertification fee in conjunction with the submission of their recertification log.
+The recertiifcation fee for the CPP designation is $75.
+The FPC designation recertification fee is $50.

 Late Submission Fee

 Recertification logs and/or fees received on or after February 15 of the of the year following the recertification year but prior to June 1 of the same year will be assessed a late fee of $25 in addition to the regular recertification fee of $50.

 Recertification logs and/ or fees received on or after June 1 of the year following the recertification year will be assessed a $60 reinstatement fee in addition to the regular recertification fee of $50 with the late fee of $25.
 Total reinstatement cost is $135.

 Ten percent of recertifying designees are randomly selected for an audit each year.
 If selected, a notice and detailed instructions for the audit process will be sent on or before March 15 of the year following the renewal year.
 If selected for audit ALL applicable copies of documentation proving program attendance MUST be submitted to APAs Certification Department for review.
 Documentation may be sent via email to [email protected] or faxed to 210-224-5814.